bethmrobertson/bethmrobertson.github.io/Banking_project.md

 ## Banking Grants and Loans Project

-**Project Description** I was asked to look at data from the World Bank International Development Agency (IDA) grants and loans program.
+**Project Description** I was asked to look at data from the World Bank International Development Association (IDA) grants and loans program.
 The dataset is live and is updated frequently.
 The data I used was from 2023-11-29.

 <img src="images/World Bank IDA logo.png?raw=true"/>